kentan-official/kentan/docs/docs/getting-started/quick-start.md

 ...
 ```

-Passing this generator function you will get the following id properties:
+Passing this generator function you will get the following id properties
-- `my-id-0`
-- `my-id-1`
+`my-id-0`, `my-id-1`.
 You see, Kentan really tries to give you the full control over you test data.

 ## Conclusion